apache/beam/website/www/site/content/en/documentation/programming-guide.md

 has a dedicated RestrictionProvider type.
 The restriction tracker is responsible for tracking what subset of the restriction has been completed during processing.

-To define a SDF, you must choose whether the SDF is bounded (default) or unbounded and define a way to initialize an initial restriction for an element.
+To define an SDF, you must choose whether the SDF is bounded (default) or unbounded and define a way to initialize an initial restriction for an element.

 {{< highlight java >}}